SpencerWhitehead7/plate-scraper/README.md

 - Ability to upload an image and have it OCRed for recipe text instead of typing the recipe manually on the recipe upload page
 - Ability to filter recipes by tag on a user's page
-- Ability to "fork" another user's recipe, giving you a copy of it you own and can edit
 - Ability to download all a user's recipes at once (including your own)
 - Ability to view all users and some interesting metadata (member since?
 Recipe count?
 Uploaded vs scraped vs forked?)
 - Add whatever that metadata ends up being to individual users' pages